 In most industries, businesses submit simple one-page invoices to request payment.
 Only the most basic construction projects can get by with a simple invoice.
 Because construction jobs have a lot of moving parts, with a lot of money on the line, most general contractors will require subcontractors to request payment with a payment application, also called simply a “pay app.”
 Here’s how pay apps work in construction, and what information they require.

-Applications for payment, or “Pay Apps,” are in essence, pretty simple.
-At its core, a pay app is a detailed invoice, a document that provides information about the progress of a project pursuant to a contract, and requests corresponding payment.
+At its core, a pay application is a detailed construction invoice, with a number of supporting attachments.
+The document, or group of documents, provides information about the progress of a contract, and requests payment for the work completed.

-Generally, the pay app provides an accounting of the work/materials/product furnished through a certain time under the contract and any change orders, along with their price and quantity – and subtracts retainage and the amount previously paid to determine the amount due.
-Supporting and/or additional information is usually required to be provided as well.
-While there is no singular universal pay app, and the specific form and supporting documentation may vary contract by contract, there are a handful of standard forms, and the supporting information required is generally fairly similar.
+Generally, the pay application provides an accounting of the work completed and materials provided through a certain time period.
+It follows the work required by the contract, including any change orders, to determine the amount due.
+Supporting information is usually required to be provided as well.
+While there is no singular universal pay app, there are a handful of standard forms, and the supporting information required is generally fairly similar.

-AIA Document G702 and ConsensusDocs 291 and 292 are pretty standard pay applications – and require comparable information.
+AIA Document G702 and ConsensusDocs 710 are pretty standard pay applications – and require comparable information.
 Even if the pay app required on your particular project is not one of these common documents, the information on the app itself, and on the supporting documents, will likely be similar.

 - retainage (calculated as a certain percentage of the work performed)